-In the present research we sought to test the hypothesis that beliefs in group malleability moderate the impact of utilitarian motives on support for collective punishment.
+In the present research, we sought to test the hypothesis that beliefs in group malleability moderate the impact of utilitarian motives on support for collective punishment.
 We manipulated (Studies 1 & 2) or assessed (Study 3) participants’ perceptions of group malleability.
-In Studies 1 and 2 we measured utilitarian and retribution motives.
+In Studies 1 and 2, we measured utilitarian and retribution motives.
 Both motives were measured by two different decontextualized scales introduced at the beginning of the questionnaire.
 Study 3 was designed to replicate Study 2 by using an experimental strategy for manipulating justice motives.
-Moreover, we used samples of involved individuals (Study 1) and uninvolved observers (third-party individuals; Studies 2 & 3) from different countries (Israelis and American participants).
-It should therefore be noted that the scenarios employed across the three studies differed in their relevance to the participants and also with regard to the transgression context.
-While Study 1 used real life scenario, Studies 2 and 3 used fictional scenarios.
+Moreover, we used samples of involved individuals in Study 1 and uninvolved observers (third-party individuals) in Studies 2 and 3 from different countries (Israeli and American participants).
+It should therefore be noted that the scenarios employed across the three studies differed in their relevance to the participants and with regard to the transgression context.
+While Study 1 used a real-life scenario, Studies 2 and 3 used fictional scenarios.
 Therefore, the scenarios depicted different instances of intergroup conflict: an intractable conflict and a more mundane form of intergroup conflict.

 Taken together, and despite the diverse methods used, the three studies provided consistent and convergent evidence in alignment with our main hypothesis.
-Utilitarian motives increased support for collective punishment when people perceived groups as malleable as compared to when they perceived groups as fixed.
+Utilitarian motives increased support for collective punishment when people perceived groups as malleable compared to when they perceived groups as fixed.
 Furthermore, a mini meta-analysis confirmed this conclusion across the three studies.
 Finally, either by additionally measuring participants’ retributive motives (Studies 1 & 2) or by manipulating them (Study 3), we were able to show that beliefs in group malleability specifically moderate the impact of utilitarian motives on support for collective punishment, but not the impact of retributive motives.

-Overall, the results regarding the moderating role of perceived group malleability are of particular interesting, as past research suggests that the belief that people are able to learn and change is related to lower punitiveness (e.g., Yeager et al., 2013).
+Overall, the results regarding the moderating role of perceived group malleability are of particular interest as past research suggests that the belief that people can learn and change is related to lower punitiveness (e.g., Yeager et al., 2013).
 However, the present research specifically showed that perceived group malleability moderates the effect of utilitarian (e.g., deterrence) motives on the support for collective punishment.
-Thus, according to our main hypothesis, utilitarian motives were overall related to higher support for collective punishment, but this pattern was strengthened specifically when participants believed that groups can learn and change, as compared to when they believed that group’s characteristics and behaviors can’t change (i.e., they are fixed).
+Therefore , according to our main hypothesis, utilitarian motives are overall related to higher support for collective punishment, but this pattern was strengthened specifically when participants believed that groups can learn and change compared to when they believed that group characteristics and behaviors cannot change (i.e., they are fixed).

-We based our hypothesis on the understanding that people characterized by high levels of utilitarian motives are oriented towards future implications of an offense (e.g., recidivism) and the means to prevent future offenses (deterrence; Goodwin & Gromet, 2014), as compared to those with higher retributive motives who focus more on the past (e.g., the severity of the offense) and how to close the injustice gap.
-Accordingly, we expected that, when utilitarian (vs. retributive) motives are dominant, support for collective punishment (e.g., in order to prevent future offenses) would be stronger when the members of the punished group are perceived as able to change (i.e., they are able to learn from punishment and thus not commit an offense in the future).
+We based our hypothesis on the understanding that people characterized by high levels of utilitarian motives are oriented toward future implications of an offense (e.g., recidivism) and the means to prevent future offenses (deterrence; Goodwin & Gromet, 2014), compared to those with higher retributive motives who focus more on the past (e.g., the severity of the offense) and how to close the injustice gap.
+Accordingly, we expected that when utilitarian (vs. retributive) motives are dominant, support for collective punishment (e.g., to prevent future offenses) would be stronger when the members of the punished group are perceived as able to change (i.e., they are able to learn from punishment and thus not commit future offenses ).
 However, when people perceive that members of the punished group are not able to change (i.e., they will not learn from punishment and, therefore, collective punishment will not be effective in preventing future offenses).
-Thus, perceived group malleability may lead people to support collective punishment in order to fulfill utilitarian motives, such as exercising behavioral control (e.g., Vidmar & Miller, 1980).
+Thus, perceived group malleability may lead people to support collective punishment to fulfill utilitarian motives, such as exercising behavioral control (e.g., Vidmar & Miller, 1980).